alexayers/mastodonconnector/README.md

 ### PixelFed

+This script works by first attempting to find your most recent post using the public API.
+It then finds the file on the server itself for uploading to Mastodon using Mastodon's API.

 Note: This assumes you're installing into root.

-* Create a personal access client by running this command on your server:
-  * php artisan passport:client --personal
+Note: This also assumes your pixelfed feed is public.
+It's using the public API without authentication.

+On Mastodon Server

+* Generate an app on your Mastodon instance and record the secrets

+On PixelFed Server

 * Install node on your server (I'm using 20.5.0)
 * Clone the repo to your server
 * Run npm install from ./pixelfed